 Immigration & Criminal Justice

 Immigrants face many obstacles in the criminal justice system, and Bei Bei is no exception.
-Prosecutors routinely use immigration status as a way to limit a defendant’s option in a criminal case.
+Prosecutors routinely use immigration status as a way to limit a defendant’s options in a criminal case.
 Bei Bei is offered multiple plea deals, but any plea to a felony would result in immediate deportation.